uktrade/django-workflow-engine/docs/publishing.md

 - [PyPI Package](https://pypi.org/project/django-workflow-engine/)
 - [Test PyPI Package](https://test.pypi.org/project/django-workflow-engine/)

+## Commands

-Running `make build-package` will build the package into the `dist/` directory.
+- Running `make build-package` will build the package into the `dist/` directory.

-Running `make push-pypi-test` will push the built package to Test PyPI.
+- Running `make push-pypi-test` will push the built package to Test PyPI.

-Running `make push-pypi` will push the built package to PyPI.
+- Running `make push-pypi` will push the built package to PyPI.

 ## Setting up poetry for pushing to PyPI